drvinceknight/gt/_assessment/index.md

 On learning central there are 9 online quizzes available to you.

-You can complete each test when it is released.
 The deadline for completing all of them is at the end of the Spring Semester.

 # Research projects